RaviTambade/E-Krushi-Project/Dotnet/APIURL.md

 Description    : it is used for get categoriwise questions.

-Parameterss      :categoryid=1
+Parameters      :categoryid=1

-Body           : none
+Body           : None

 Response        :